 I felt relief when he said he wasn’t saying it about me, that he would never say it about me.
 I felt relief down to my bones…for about ten minutes.
 And then the intrusive thoughts began again – he was lying to spare my feelings, he spent a lot of time with me so it was likely I annoyed him, he only came to clear things up because my mother yelled at him.
 I never said another word about it but twenty-four years later, I still think about it.

 I was twelve when I was diagnosed.
-I’d tried to commit suicide a year earlier, and never really come out of the depressive episode.
+I’d tried to commit suicide a year earlier, and never really come out of the depression that had instigated it.
 My mother noticed I was depressed, I was crying a lot, and I was very unforgiving to myself when I made mistakes.
 My grades had dropped significantly.
 She took me to my first therapist, and it was quickly determined I had chronic severe clinical depression.
 I attended cognitive behavioral therapy for a few months, but I never did well because I wasn’t good at actually talking to the therapist.
 I was 12, and it felt like I was lying or being wimpy by talking about problems that shouldn’t even be problems.
-I started finding reasons to skip appointments, and therapy faded away.
+I was in denial about my depression, because it made me feel like a freak, so I started finding reasons to skip appointments, and therapy faded away.

 My mother noticed that I was badly depressed again and brought me to a psychologist.
 They added anxiety to my diagnosis, and recommended medication.
 I was put on Wellbutrin in the mornings and some pill I don’t remember at night.
 I didn’t like taking them.
 Partly that was because I didn’t feel better on them, and partly because I was 14 and felt like a freak for needing “crazy pills”.
 My mother had to watch me take them because I’d hide them or lie about it, and after a while, I learned to pocket them under my tongue until I was out of sight.
 Finally, I was able to explain to my mother that the pills were making my depression worse.